About Pick Modules

 Typically a “slotting analysis” is performed to determine the most cost efficient and effective place to store each different inventory item.
 In this process the factors that are considered are the weight and size of the product, the packaging (pallet, cartons, etc.), labor and space costs, and how often and in what quantities that item is being picked or replenished.

-Pick modules require permits from local city or state municipalities to ensure that the pick modules were assembled in a way that follows building standards.
+Pick modules require permits from local city or state municipalities to ensure that they were assembled in a way that follows building standards.
 These standards vary by municipality, so it is recommended that the design is reviewed before getting too far along with the project.
 The three items that are considered most heavily are: Structural Analysis, Fire Safety and Proper Emergency Lighting.

 Fire safety standards are the most specific and will require the most design attention.
 CAD drawings and engineer calculations are typically required to design such a system, as it can be very complex.